NBKRedSpy/QM-ContextMenuHotkeys/SteamReadMe.txt

 [h1]Info[/h1]

 Adds hotkeys to the context menus.

-Both positional (0-9) as well as well as by command (E = equip).
+Supports both command binding (Q = Unequip) and positional binding (second item is 2).

+By default the command binding is enabled.

-The keys for both positional and by command can be changed in the config.
+The key binds and the modes can be changed in the configuration file.
-Either can be disabled.
-See the configuration section for more info.

-Given the top item in image, which has both modes enabled:
-[list]
-[*]Pressing 1 will equip.
-[*]Pressing E will also equip.
-[*]Pressing 3 + Shift or Alt will Disassemble the item.
-[list]
-[*]The shift is for protection against accidental destructive commands and can be disabled.
-[/list]
-[/list]

-[h1]Configuration Upgrade Note[/h1]

-This section will only affect users of the previous version of the mod and want to modify the settings in the new version.
+[h1]Update For Existing Users[/h1]

+The latest update defaults to "command bind" mode instead of "both".
+The configuration has been simplified and now includes all context menu commands in the configuration file.
-The new version of the mod will not upgrade the previous version of the configuration.
+The mod will automatically upgrade the existing configuration file to the latest version.

-To get all the new options, delete or rename the config file.
-The next time the game is run, a fresh config file will be created.

-[h2]Modifier Keys[/h2]
+Use the new EnableNumberedMode and EnableCommandMode value to toggle each mode.
+It is no longer required to modify the key binds to disable a mode.

+[h1]Positional Mode Modifier Keys[/h1]

-Any command with a '+' requires holding down an alt or shift key to activate.
+Any command with a '+' requires holding down the number key and the alt or shift key to activate.
 This is to safeguard against accidentally invoking disassembly commands.

 The modifier keys (shift, alt, etc.) and the list of commands that require a modifier key can be configured.